GSK's two-drug HIV therapy shines in two big studies

 Antiretroviral therapy has turned HIV from a death sentence into a manageable condition but patients need to stay on treatment for life, so there is a growing focus on making medication as well-tolerated as possible.

-Easing back from triple therapy is the opposite approach to that being pursued by HIV market leader Gilead Sciences, which is banking on improving triple regimens.
+Easing back from triple therapy is the opposite approach to that being pursued by HIV market leader Gilead Sciences , which is banking on improving triple regimens, and analysts at Berenberg said it could help GSK gain market share.

-"The key debate remains whether Gilead will gain the upper hand again or whether a disruptive two-drug regimen becomes standard of care, favoring GSK," said UBS analyst Michael Leuchten.

-In addition to developing its new two-in-one HIV tablet, GSK is also working on long-acting drug injections for both treating and preventing HIV.

 Dominique Limet, chief executive of ViiV, said the results were "an important milestone in our understanding of how HIV can be treated", since they represent the first late-stage trial evidence for the two-drug approach.